yinhm/datafeed/README.md

 A Datafeed System for Financial Data.
 =====================================
 Datafeed is an fast, extensible quotes data storage build on Python/HDF5.
-IMIGU (http://imigu.com) has been using Datafedd on production more than a year.
+IMIGU (http://imigu.com) has been using Datafeed on production more than a year.

 Datafeed is licensed under the Apache Licence, Version 2.0